dkphl/ztm-lecture-notes/104-dom-selectors.md

 ```

 ## getAttribute
-- returns the requested attribute of the first element that matches the query selector (example below, the class name of the first h1 element)
+- returns the requested attribute of the first element that matches the query selector (in example below: the class name of the first h1 element)
 ```javascript
 document.querySelector('h1').getAttribute('class');
 ```